infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

    android:id="@+id/usernameEntry" ... />
 ```

-In the given example, services such as TalkBack will read - "EditBox for username" when user sets focus to EditText.
+In the given example, services such as TalkBack will read - "EditBox for username" when the user sets focus to EditText.

 :no_entry_sign: **Failure criteria**